Sharing Stories of Hope

 Slavery is repulsive because it treats human beings as property to be

 disposed of at the will of another.
-It was morally absurd in the 18OO'S to
+It was morally absurd in the 18OO'S

-say: "I AM PERSONALLY OPPOSED TO OWNING SLAVES AND WOULD NEVER OWN ANY
+say: "I AM PERSONALLY OPPOSED TO OWNING SLAVES AND WOULD NEVER OWN

 MYSELF, BUT I CAN'T FORCE MY MORAL VIEWS ON OTHERS."
-Today people use the
+Today people

 same argument regarding abortion.
-Slavery was wrong then and abortion is
+Slavery was wrong then and abortion

 wrong now.